- Start value for a countdown timer.

 (a full circle is 12 hours).

-- If the interval is more than 12 hours, the clock face will be covered entirely in the specified color.
-As for the countdown, the colored section will steadily decrease in size in accordance with the remaining time.
+- If the interval is more than 12 hours, the specified color will completely cover the dial.
+As for the countdown, the colored section will steadily decrease in size according to the remaining time.

 - Start, Stop